pnnl/ruleset-checking-tool/docs/section23/Rule23-4.md

 **Applicability Checks:**

-1. B-RMR is modeled with at least one air-side system that is Type-5 or 7.
+1. B-RMR is modeled with at least one air-side system that is Type-5 or 7 and serves at least one lab space.

 **Function Calls:**